ssiccha/ideas/diss-ideas/README.md

-# Constructive Recognition of Primitive Groups
+# Canonization of Primitive Groups
-- I can constructively recognise PA type primitive groups where I construct a permutation isomorphism.
+- I can 'constructively recognise' PA type primitive groups where I construct a permutation isomorphism.
   Can I do the same for all non-regular socle primitive groups?
 - applications for "Normaliser", "Conjugacy of groups", "canonical image for conjugacy of groups" and more?
 - do this in LV NLTime?
+- can I also do canonization?

 # Next steps
 - How to efficiently compute intersection with large primitive groups?